-4. Resources
+4. RESOURCES

 4.1 Financial Allocation Overall resources allocated to the Trading Standards Service are detailed in the Service Plan.
 Food and animal feed standards enforcement is an integral part of the Service and therefore it is not possible to accurately detail financial expenditure for it.
 It is estimated that approximately 80% of the sampling budget is allocated to food enforcement.
-4.2 Staffing Allocation One permanent enforcement staff member is currently actively involved in food and feed enforcement although they are not purely dedicated to food and feed standards enforcement.
-This officer holds appropriate qualifications and experience, meeting the requirements of Food Safety Act 1990 Code of Practice for food standards and feed enforcement.
-From time to time, other qualified officers from within the Service and North Northamptonshire (mutual aid) also contribute to enforcement activities.
-All Enforcement Officers within the Service are required to undertake a range of trading standards obligations some proportion of which could include food and/or agriculture if suitably trained and competent.
-The Service has two RCO apprentices who will go on to complete the TS qualification, potentially completing either the food or feed element.
-There are also two vacant Authorised Officer posts which we will look to recruit to or take on a contractor.

-Any business, regardless of business sector, that shows an intentional, reckless, or repeated disregard for the principles of fair or safe trading will be tackled as a matter of priority, where resources allow.
-4.3 Staff Development Plan All officers have an annual appraisal with their Line Manager that identifies their training and development needs.
+4.2 Staffing Allocation Only one permanent enforcement staff member is currently actively involved in food and feed enforcement although they are not purely dedicated to food standards enforcement.
+This officer holds appropriate qualifications and experience, meeting the requirements of the Food Safety Act 1990 Code of Practice for food standards and feed enforcement.
+There is a mutual aid agreement with North Northamptonshire to assist where necessary.
+All Enforcement Officers within the Service are required to undertake a range of trading standards obligations, some proportion of which could include food and/or agriculture if suitably trained/competent.
+One new enforcement officer is currently undertaking the CTSI CPCF professional qualification and has taken the food module written exam in May and the oral in June 2022.
+Longer term, there are 2 RCO apprentices who will go on to complete the CTSI CPCF qualification, potentially completing either the food or feed element.
+There is also a vacant AO post which we will look to recruit to or take on a contractor.
+Any business, regardless of business sector, that shows an intentional, reckless, or repeated disregard for the principles of safe or fair trading will be tackled as a matter of priority, where resources allow.
+4.3 Staff Development Plan All officers have an annual appraisal with their line manager that identifies their training and development needs.
 "Refresher" training will be provided for any staff returning to food standards enforcement work.
 Training will also be given to take account of any new legislation.
+The

-The Food and Feed Codes of Practice specify revised continuing professional development and training: at least 10 hours relevant to food standards and safety and 10 hours' professional practice; and 10 hours relevant to feed standards and safety during 2023/24.
+Food and Feed Codes of Practice specify revised continuing professional development and training: at least 10 hours relevant to food standards and safety and 10 hours' professional practice; and 10 hours relevant to feed standards and safety during 2022/23.

+, , , , , , , , , , , , , , , , , , , , , ,

+, , ,

-5. Quality Assessment
+5. QUALITY ASSESSMENT